- Automatically with an indexing queue

 - You can trigger full product reindexing by clicking Reindex All Products to Algolia in the main toolbar at the top of the page.

-Index categories
+Index cache

 Full reindexing